Billy Beldham: Hambledon/Hampshire (1785–1807)

 In his reminiscences to Pycroft, Beldham said that, when he was eighteen years old (i.e., in the 1784 season), he had played for Farnham against Hambledon and scored 43 facing an attack that included David Harris.
 He was watched by George Finch, 9th Earl of Winchilsea who was cricket's most influential patron at the time.
 Next spring, Winchilsea visited Beldham at the farm where he worked and arranged with his employer, Mr Hilton, for him to have time off for playing cricket.
-Beldham was invited to play for Hampshire in June 1785 against England at White Conduit Fields and that was the start of his career in top-class cricket.
+Beldham was invited to play for Hampshire (Note: Hambledon was a multi-faceted social club that organised county matches played by Hampshire but some important matches were played by the club itself and the team title was interchangeable.
+It is also believed that the county team was a combination of Hampshire and Sussex during Hambledon's tenure.) in June 1785 against England at White Conduit Fields and that was the start of his career in important matches.
 It was also the beginning of his contract with the Hambledon Club, which continued through the latter years of the club's golden era until c.1794.
-In the minutes of the weekly club meeting of 26 July 1785, it was "order'd that John & James Wells, Wm. and George Beldham be considered as Players belonging to this Club and be paid their Expences when they come to play at the discretion of the stewards".
+In the minutes of the weekly club meeting of 26 July 1785, it was "order'd that John & James Wells, Wm. and George Beldham be seen as Players belonging to this Club and be paid their Expences when they come to play at the discretion of the stewards".
 He and his brother George and their brothers-in-law, John and James Wells travelled 27 miles each way between Farnham and Hambledon, usually on the day of the match.
 Saddle-soreness made them consider building a cart for their journeys but the government introduced a tax on vehicles and they abandoned the idea.

 Beldham recalled that he was paid five guineas a game in the 1780s if his team won and three guineas if they lost, plus two guineas for Tuesday's practise.
 Twenty years later the figures were six and four.
 This was a pittance compared with the money that the gentry could make from their wagers (e.g., Lord Frederick Beauclerk remarked that he made some £630 a year from cricket), but it was a good income compared with those of artisans and labourers: at the time the weekly wage of a farm labourer was something like seven shillings and sixpence.
-Thus, to take the 1788 season as an example, Beldham played in 10 known matches, his side winning six of them, for which he was paid 42 guineas (£44.2s.0d), equating to slightly over two and a quarter years' wages for a farm worker.
+Thus, to take the 1788 season as an example, Beldham played in 10 known matches, his team winning six of them, for which he was paid 42 guineas (£44.2s.0d), equating to slightly over two and a quarter years' wages for a farm worker.